dqmis/dl2/blog/blogpost.md

 ## Reproduction of the Experiments

-## Multimodal Logic Reasoning
+## Multi-modal Logic Reasoning

-The multimodal logic reasoning experiments were conducted by building synthetic datasets for Sudoku and Graph Coloring problems.
+The multi-modal logic reasoning experiments were conducted by building synthetic datasets for Sudoku and Graph Coloring problems.
 Four different datasets were created in total: Graph Fill-in, Graph Validity, Sudoku Fill-in, and Sudoku Validity.
 These datasets are as follows:

 - **Graph Fill-in**: The model is tasked with filling in the missing color in a graph so that no two adjacent nodes have the same color.
 - **Graph Validity**: The model is tasked with determining whether it is possible to color a graph with a given set of colors such that no two adjacent nodes have the same color.